sekainohajimari/ikyusan-api/doc/api/v1/notification_controller.md

 ```
 HTTP/1.1 200
 Cache-Control: max-age=0, private, must-revalidate
-Content-Length: 6658
+Content-Length: 6623
 Content-Type: application/json; charset=utf-8
-ETag: W/"fe06fb19af040117f8527ac279d82c9e"
+ETag: W/"bfcc767b6669fccc5922edfe95004b9e"
 X-Content-Type-Options: nosniff
 X-Frame-Options: SAMEORIGIN
-X-Request-Id: 4fadbad1-31b7-48f3-9e17-62fc6ee5bfc2
+X-Request-Id: 94ad98de-f9c2-4b80-ab7a-82d6ae8abd0d
-X-Runtime: 0.020037
+X-Runtime: 0.018346
 X-XSS-Protection: 1; mode=block

 {
   "notifications": [
     {
-      "id": 3145,
+      "id": 640,
       "notifiable_type": "invite",
-      "title": "indexing the bus won't do anything, we need to program the primary RSS alarm!",
+      "title": "Use the haptic JBOD protocol, then you can parse the optical firewall!",
-      "body": "You can't generate the pixel without parsing the digital FTP array!",
+      "body": "If we copy the panel, we can get to the TCP monitor through the mobile RSS monitor!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3146,
+      "id": 641,
       "notifiable_type": "invite",
-      "title": "You can't reboot the application without overriding the back-end JBOD panel!",
+      "title": "Use the cross-platform THX driver, then you can override the cross-platform card!",
-      "body": "Try to calculate the EXE program, maybe it will reboot the online interface!",
+      "body": "I'll index the primary XML firewall, that should array the USB capacitor!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3147,
+      "id": 642,
       "notifiable_type": "invite",
-      "title": "programming the interface won't do anything, we need to navigate the multi-byte JSON hard drive!",
+      "title": "Try to calculate the CSS bus, maybe it will bypass the 1080p capacitor!",
-      "body": "If we hack the bandwidth, we can get to the XML interface through the 1080p SAS bandwidth!",
+      "body": "connecting the sensor won't do anything, we need to generate the primary GB program!",
       "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3148,
+      "id": 643,
       "notifiable_type": "invite",
-      "title": "Try to back up the RAM matrix, maybe it will transmit the solid state feed!",
+      "title": "The XSS panel is down, parse the neural firewall so we can index the RSS protocol!",
-      "body": "We need to compress the primary SMTP matrix!",
+      "body": "The FTP bandwidth is down, transmit the wireless port so we can bypass the JBOD circuit!",
-      "opened": false,
+      "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3149,
+      "id": 644,
       "notifiable_type": "invite",
-      "title": "quantifying the transmitter won't do anything, we need to index the solid state RAM microchip!",
+      "title": "backing up the port won't do anything, we need to back up the back-end JBOD system!",
-      "body": "If we reboot the pixel, we can get to the PNG interface through the bluetooth AGP bus!",
+      "body": "Try to bypass the JSON microchip, maybe it will quantify the haptic application!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3150,
+      "id": 645,
       "notifiable_type": "invite",
-      "title": "Use the redundant THX interface, then you can quantify the cross-platform feed!",
+      "title": "The GB circuit is down, program the back-end interface so we can synthesize the RSS transmitter!",
-      "body": "Use the cross-platform AGP firewall, then you can override the multi-byte system!",
+      "body": "backing up the panel won't do anything, we need to generate the multi-byte JBOD capacitor!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3151,
+      "id": 646,
       "notifiable_type": "invite",
-      "title": "The THX transmitter is down, override the open-source driver so we can override the HDD capacitor!",
+      "title": "We need to reboot the virtual AGP program!",
-      "body": "If we transmit the feed, we can get to the HTTP sensor through the auxiliary XSS alarm!",
+      "body": "If we connect the application, we can get to the SMS capacitor through the solid state GB circuit!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3152,
+      "id": 647,
       "notifiable_type": "invite",
-      "title": "If we transmit the bus, we can get to the EXE capacitor through the wireless XSS driver!",
+      "title": "The JBOD alarm is down, compress the redundant application so we can index the SSL protocol!",
-      "body": "Try to compress the JSON alarm, maybe it will generate the redundant circuit!",
+      "body": "parsing the alarm won't do anything, we need to connect the 1080p FTP bandwidth!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3153,
+      "id": 648,
       "notifiable_type": "invite",
-      "title": "You can't synthesize the circuit without synthesizing the virtual JBOD system!",
+      "title": "Use the virtual PNG alarm, then you can reboot the wireless protocol!",
-      "body": "I'll override the online FTP protocol, that should microchip the HDD bandwidth!",
+      "body": "We need to quantify the bluetooth THX driver!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3154,
+      "id": 649,
       "notifiable_type": "invite",
-      "title": "I'll parse the primary JSON program, that should card the HTTP transmitter!",
+      "title": "Try to input the RAM matrix, maybe it will compress the mobile capacitor!",
-      "body": "We need to parse the 1080p SAS transmitter!",
+      "body": "You can't synthesize the microchip without overriding the neural SMTP firewall!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3155,
+      "id": 650,
       "notifiable_type": "invite",
-      "title": "Try to back up the TCP array, maybe it will quantify the back-end card!",
+      "title": "We need to bypass the haptic PNG circuit!",
-      "body": "The RSS bandwidth is down, parse the primary protocol so we can input the SAS circuit!",
+      "body": "Use the bluetooth EXE alarm, then you can program the mobile card!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3156,
+      "id": 651,
       "notifiable_type": "invite",
-      "title": "We need to index the haptic THX interface!",
+      "title": "Try to quantify the JSON program, maybe it will override the auxiliary transmitter!",
-      "body": "You can't program the feed without backing up the mobile RSS alarm!",
+      "body": "The THX panel is down, copy the back-end circuit so we can copy the RSS system!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3157,
+      "id": 652,
       "notifiable_type": "invite",
-      "title": "The AGP program is down, calculate the bluetooth system so we can override the RAM card!",
+      "title": "You can't compress the transmitter without programming the auxiliary FTP array!",
-      "body": "connecting the bus won't do anything, we need to calculate the redundant JBOD bus!",
+      "body": "You can't quantify the driver without quantifying the redundant RSS sensor!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3158,
+      "id": 653,
       "notifiable_type": "invite",
-      "title": "I'll program the back-end PCI panel, that should protocol the CSS card!",
+      "title": "You can't compress the port without transmitting the haptic USB port!",
-      "body": "I'll compress the auxiliary XML pixel, that should circuit the FTP capacitor!",
+      "body": "Try to parse the SCSI program, maybe it will reboot the open-source bus!",
       "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3159,
+      "id": 654,
       "notifiable_type": "invite",
-      "title": "connecting the feed won't do anything, we need to copy the wireless IB port!",
+      "title": "programming the protocol won't do anything, we need to input the online XML firewall!",
-      "body": "The PCI matrix is down, synthesize the primary circuit so we can reboot the AGP alarm!",
+      "body": "You can't bypass the card without generating the virtual ADP microchip!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3160,
+      "id": 655,
       "notifiable_type": "invite",
-      "title": "Use the open-source SDD alarm, then you can navigate the primary application!",
+      "title": "Use the back-end RSS hard drive, then you can override the mobile port!",
-      "body": "Use the bluetooth AGP pixel, then you can program the open-source sensor!",
+      "body": "Use the auxiliary SQL card, then you can bypass the auxiliary feed!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3161,
+      "id": 656,
       "notifiable_type": "invite",
-      "title": "I'll input the multi-byte XSS protocol, that should program the GB transmitter!",
+      "title": "I'll index the virtual XSS panel, that should alarm the RAM monitor!",
-      "body": "The JBOD program is down, synthesize the mobile interface so we can calculate the AI monitor!",
+      "body": "parsing the system won't do anything, we need to hack the virtual SAS protocol!",
-      "opened": false,
+      "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3162,
+      "id": 657,
       "notifiable_type": "invite",
-      "title": "generating the pixel won't do anything, we need to index the haptic HTTP microchip!",
+      "title": "The SAS port is down, parse the bluetooth protocol so we can transmit the JBOD sensor!",
-      "body": "If we synthesize the application, we can get to the HDD array through the bluetooth PCI array!",
+      "body": "If we quantify the feed, we can get to the AI alarm through the virtual AI hard drive!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3163,
+      "id": 658,
       "notifiable_type": "invite",
-      "title": "Try to program the TCP protocol, maybe it will back up the primary matrix!",
+      "title": "The SQL feed is down, generate the auxiliary sensor so we can copy the USB matrix!",
-      "body": "We need to override the primary SMTP transmitter!",
+      "body": "I'll navigate the haptic JBOD port, that should capacitor the JSON transmitter!",
       "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3164,
+      "id": 659,
       "notifiable_type": "invite",
-      "title": "The RAM interface is down, reboot the neural firewall so we can bypass the HDD matrix!",
+      "title": "If we bypass the program, we can get to the SQL pixel through the redundant USB matrix!",
-      "body": "connecting the firewall won't do anything, we need to bypass the redundant RAM feed!",
+      "body": "You can't synthesize the panel without quantifying the primary SCSI microchip!",
-      "opened": true,
+      "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3165,
+      "id": 660,
       "notifiable_type": "invite",
-      "title": "The IB bandwidth is down, parse the redundant port so we can quantify the RSS application!",
+      "title": "We need to parse the redundant XML driver!",
-      "body": "You can't connect the array without navigating the back-end EXE program!",
+      "body": "The CSS system is down, parse the redundant port so we can hack the SCSI application!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3166,
+      "id": 661,
       "notifiable_type": "invite",
-      "title": "I'll input the mobile CSS panel, that should driver the FTP capacitor!",
+      "title": "I'll parse the digital EXE microchip, that should interface the SMTP port!",
-      "body": "We need to transmit the 1080p SMS matrix!",
+      "body": "The AGP panel is down, program the wireless transmitter so we can index the PNG panel!",
       "opened": false,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3167,
+      "id": 662,
       "notifiable_type": "invite",
-      "title": "We need to transmit the cross-platform THX transmitter!",
+      "title": "bypassing the circuit won't do anything, we need to generate the cross-platform XML monitor!",
-      "body": "The GB capacitor is down, navigate the multi-byte driver so we can bypass the FTP bandwidth!",
+      "body": "Use the cross-platform THX array, then you can copy the wireless hard drive!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3168,
+      "id": 663,
       "notifiable_type": "invite",
-      "title": "I'll index the primary JSON interface, that should port the HTTP protocol!",
+      "title": "Use the mobile IB transmitter, then you can parse the digital capacitor!",
-      "body": "Try to override the JSON port, maybe it will override the mobile port!",
+      "body": "We need to override the wireless RAM alarm!",
-      "opened": false,
+      "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     },
     {
-      "id": 3169,
+      "id": 664,
       "notifiable_type": "invite",
-      "title": "Use the wireless JBOD port, then you can compress the 1080p port!",
+      "title": "I'll index the primary XSS pixel, that should feed the RSS panel!",
-      "body": "Use the back-end IB hard drive, then you can input the back-end feed!",
+      "body": "The XSS matrix is down, quantify the mobile interface so we can generate the COM protocol!",
       "opened": true,
-      "created_at": "2015-08-22 21:56:10"
+      "created_at": "2015-09-10 09:24:27"
     }
   ],
   "meta": {